Chapter Sixty Five

 Locally, there will be a story about insurance fraud implicating John Bell, now a fugitive and believed to have left the country with his wife.
 That will kill the curiosity of friends and neighbors who won’t want to be dragged into an investigation.
 Long time friends will swear they were only casual acquaintances and know little about their personal lives, almost nothing, ‘Wasn’t his wife named Alexandra or something, honey, I don’t recall.
 We hardly knew them.’

 We don’t get up until noon.
 I call room service and have breakfast delivered.
 A ton of protein and caffeine.

 “Are you rested, Janah, you seem okay in my head.”

-“I’m good, but let’s let the brothers stew another day.
-It’s been harder on Chloe and Amaya, we’re used to the violence and the long hours.”
+“I’m good, but let’s let the brothers stew another day.”

 “Tell you what, Nikko and I will refocus the brothers, we’re not taking their minds, just getting them gone and out of the kiddie business.
 You stay here, let Chloe and Amaya go to the pool, luxuriate in luxury.
 Nikko and I can be back by dinnertime.
 Tomorrow, we can start making social calls on the delivery guys, then the pervs if you want to take it all the way.”